dipankardas011/dipankardas-portfolio/content/diary/Jun23.md

 3. Gave a twitch live stream demo on how to build a application using pretrained ML model HuggingFace
 4. Came to know more about Synk
 5. Got started to use the tmux
+6. Compiled the Rust CLI tool to wasm and ran using wasmedge (wasm32/wasi)